divaga/dms-athena-quicksight/README.md

 dataFormat = parquet
 ```

-Create replication task with initial load only and only for "public" schema
+Create replication task with initial load and replicate on going changes, and only for "public" schema

 ### Create Glue Crawler

-Create and run glue crawler with correct S3 level
+Create and run glue crawler with correct S3 folder level

 ### Configure Athena
 Configure Athena S3 setting